Get insider access

 Compared To Other TVs

-The LG B2 is a fantastic OLED TV.
-It delivers deep blacks, and it has features for console gamers.
-Unlike previous years, the B2 is a clear step down from the LG C2 OLED in terms of peak brightness, so if you watch a lot of HDR content, it's best to spend just a bit more for the C2.
-However, if you don't care about brightness and just want the incredible picture quality that OLEDs are known for, the B2 doesn't disappoint.
+The LG B2 is an excellent OLED TV.
+It delivers deep blacks, and it has advanced features for gamers.
+The B2 is a slight step down from the LG C2 OLED in terms of peak brightness, so if you watch a lot of HDR content, you might want to spend just a bit more for the C2.
+However, if you don't care about the slight brightness boost and just want the incredible picture quality that OLEDs are known for, the B2 doesn't disappoint.

 See our recommendations for the best OLED TVs, the best LG TVs, and the best TVs for movies.